ASalad42/Build-deploy-Microservices-with-Docker/README4.md

 Select PostgreSQL

-Change Version to the newest available v12 version (The free tier is currently not available for Postgres v13)
+Change Version to the newest available

 In Templates, check the Free tier box.